 Below you will find a list of projects at European universities that use different methods of artificial intelligence for their research questions.

 As a starting point, we document projects in the fields of medicine, geoscience, sociology, economics, film studies, as well as literary studies and linguistics.

-The list of projects and disciplines will be extended continuously.
+The list of projects and disciplines will be updated and extended continuously.

 ARTEMIS aims at developing an intelligent robotic system that will help early breast cancer detection.
 We will develop intelligent algorithms and soft robotic system for this project.

 Contact: Amir Ghalamzan

 Sepsis is the third leading cause of death worldwide and the main cause of mortality in hospitals but the best treatment strategy remains uncertain.
 In particular, evidence suggests that current practices in the administration of intravenous fluids and vasopressors are suboptimal and likely induce harm in a proportion of patients.
 To tackle this sequential decision-making problem, we developed a reinforcement learning agent, the Artificial Intelligence (AI) Clinician, which extracted implicit knowledge from an amount of patient data that exceeds by many-fold the life-time experience of human clinicians and learned optimal treatment by analyzing a myriad of (mostly suboptimal) treatment decisions.

 Contact: Anthony C. Gordon, A. Aldo Faisal & Matthieu Komorowski

 Areas of research include: AI for image acquisition, reconstruction and analysis;AI-enabled decision support for diagnosis and prognosis; Novel methodologies that address the challenges in translating AI solutions into the clinic.

 AiBle is a UK/France cross-border EU Interreg project to improve the recovery experience of stroke patients with better treatment effects and efficiency by developing an upper-limb rehabilitation exoskeleton robot based on AI and cloud computing.